fardin-hossain-oyon/Compiler-from-scratch/README.md

 This repository contains the following files:

-- `symbolTable.cpp`– Implements the construction and management of the symbol table.
+- `symbol_table.cpp`– Implements the construction and management of the symbol table.
-- `lexical_analysis.cpp`– Performs lexical analysis of the input source code.
+- `lexical_analysis.l`– Performs lexical analysis of the input source code.
 - `syntax_semantic_code_gen.y`– Performs syntax and semantic analysis, and generates intermediate code targeting 8086 Assembly.